High level meeting on Moving forward with the Governance Reform Agenda, 5th March 2009, Cairo, Egypt

 Opening Session: Keynote speeches: Reforming public governance - lessons and challenges

-, Mr. Agustín Garcìa-López, Ambassador, Permanent Delegation of Mexico to the Organisation for Economic Co-operation and Development.
+The example of Mexico, Mr. Agustín Garcìa-López, Ambassador, Permanent Delegation of Mexico to the Organisation for Economic Co-operation and Development.

 Session 1: Panel discussion: The challenges of communicating reform